“Yes” is a powerful word.

 - For which transportation mode to buy capacity — parcel, LTL, multi-stop trucks, dedicated fleet, spot purchase, etc.

 You can easily see the common trade-off here: more frequent delivery of small quantities results in lower inventory and higher transportation costs.
 In contrast, less frequent delivery of consolidated trucks results in lower transportation spend but requires more inventory investment at the store to protect availability.

 The fixed order schedules and static transportation planning limited the ability to respond to seasonal or structural changes.

 The home retailer had a Diverse SKU portfolio, and the vendor capabilities requiring different operating models and planning parameters were a disruption against their supply chain operations.

-Having these challenges, the home retailer aimed to minimize the total cost of the supply chain network while ensuring SKU x Store availability targets were met.
+Having these challenges, the home retailer aimed to minimize the supply chain network’s total cost while ensuring that SKU x Store availability targets were met.

 They were looking to optimize the order quantity by considering the trade-offs between inventory holding and transportation costs.

 After achieving Concurrent Planning of Inventory, Fulfillment & Transportation, the home improvement retailer achieved a 105 million USD saving of recurring inventory and transportation costs while maintaining store shelf availability.

 To conclude, concurrent planning is here and real, with demonstrable results.
 You just need to find your concurrent planning case, say “Yes” to a test-and-learn opportunity, and enjoy the benefits that only concurrent planning can uncover.